 WHARTON RESIDENTIAL launched its multifamily business in the first quarter of 2012, primarily focused on acquiring well-situated apartment properties in strong secondary markets.
-Since that time, the firm has acquired over $400 million of assets spanning 9 states in the Eastern third of the US and consisting of over 6,500 units in 24 communities.
+Since that time, the firm acquired over $400 million of assets spanning 9 states in the Eastern third of the US and consisting of over 6,800 units in 24 communities.
 Investors included well-known institutional partners such as Och-Ziff Capital Management, Fortress Investment Group, and such lenders as HSBC, JP Morgan, Wells Fargo and Prudential.
 With the vast majority of capital focused on more primary coastal cities, Wharton Residential foresaw an opportunity to lock in an attractive arbitrage between the higher capitalization rates in the secondary markets, coupled with the low cost of debt.
 This, in combination with the inherent favorable factors supporting investment in the rental sector, provided the confluence of conditions that the firm seeks before embarking on a new investment strategy.
-Now that pricing has reached historic highs in many of these markets, Wharton Residential is selling some of these assets and redeploying proceeds in more urban neighborhoods that are supply-constrained and better positioned to weather economic uncertainties.
+With pricing reaching historic highs in many of the markets, Wharton Residential sold these assets and redeployed proceeds into industrial real estate.
 Representative transactions include:

 Nashville MSA (Deep Value-Add)